Don’t Become a Statistic: Four Tips for Preventing Fraud at Your Organization

 3. Implement fraud training.
 Nonprofit organizations should train and educate staff members as to what actions constitute fraud, how fraud can harm the organization and its mission, and how to report questionable activity.
 This training has minimal cost and is highly effective.

 As a quick overview, research has continually shown that occupational fraud schemes fall into three categories:

 - Corruption schemes in which an employee misuses his or her influence in a business transaction in a way that violates his or her duty to the employer, in order to benefit personally.
 Examples include bribery and conflict of interest transactions.
-This was the second most common type of fraud in the ACFE study, involving 38% of cases and a median loss of $250,000.
+Corruption occurred in 43% of the cases in the ACFE report, with a median loss of $200,000.

 - Financial statement fraud, which occurs when an employee intentionally causes a misstatement or omission of material information in the organization’s financial reports.
 Recording fictitious revenue, understating expenses, and reporting artificially inflated asset values fall into this category.
-This is the least common but most expensive type of fraud, at 10% of cases and a median loss of $800,000.
+This is the least common but most expensive type of fraud, at 10% of cases in the ACFE report and a median loss of $954,000.